distri/text/main.coffee.md

       editor.text(newValue)
       updating = false

-Setting the mode is currently our only option.
+Setting the syntax mode is currently our only option.

     postmaster.options = (options) ->
       log options